HOW TO

 Users typically encounter two types of navigation: main or primary navigation, which is the principal menu often found at the top of a website, and secondary navigation, which includes elements like sidebar menus, footers, and breadcrumbs used to further guide the user within the site.

-To facilitate smooth user journey, websites often employ tools like dropdown menus for complex sites with multiple levels of content hierarchy, or hamburger menus for a cleaner design, particularly on mobile interfaces.
+To have a smooth user journey, websites often employ tools like dropdown menus for complex sites with multiple levels of content hierarchy, or hamburger menus for a cleaner design, particularly on mobile interfaces.
 The goal of any navigation strategy should be to help users find information quickly and with minimal effort, enhancing their overall experience and satisfaction with the website.

 Why Good Navigation Is So Important